xrootd/xrootd/src/XrdSciTokens/README.md

 If there is a group-based attribute, then the contents are copied into XRootD's internal credential.
 The plugin does not necessarily immediately authorize (see the `onmissing` attribute) but rather can be used by a further authorization plugin.

+If there are multiple tokens in the request, they are processed in order until an acceptable authorization is found.

 Mapfile format
 --------------